JakeDongwanKang/2800-202210-BBY15/README.md

     Users can upload images in their posts.
 Users can also edit/ delete their posts, add/delete images to their posts later.
 We also provide admin privileges including user management, admin management, and post management.

 - How our repo is organized
-* app - that holds all html files and images.
+* App - that holds all html files and images.
-* public - that holds all of the static resources such as assets, css, and javascript files.
+* Public - that holds all of the static resources such as assets, css, and javascript files.

 ## Test Plan
 - Tests on the website were done by checking database values after logins and registrations.
 - Tests were run manually on each page to check if each scene worked with all of its objects.
 - A list of tests done were done
-Click [here](https://docs.google.com/spreadsheets/d/1onjpp5LQvqqrM0Xsta7xTYl7vPLh-7MX15hi9F9XHmE/edit#gid=394496370) for our test plan
+Click [Testing Log](https://docs.google.com/spreadsheets/d/1onjpp5LQvqqrM0Xsta7xTYl7vPLh-7MX15hi9F9XHmE/edit#gid=394496370) for our test plan

 ## Content